2.20 Children missing from care, home and education

 Foster carers and residential care providers

-In addition to any local requirements, providers should alert the host children’s services and the police to any child placed in their care (see Out of Area Children in Care Notifications England).
+In addition to any local requirements, providers should alert the host local authority children’s services and the police about any child placed in their care (see Out of Area Children in Care Notifications England).

-In the event that a child cannot be located and has been reported missing to the police; the child’s social worker should be informed, as should the host local authority and the child’s parents where appropriate, in consultation with the responsible children’s services department where necessary.
+In the event that a child cannot be located and has been reported missing to the police; the child’s social worker, within the responsible authority, should be informed, as should the host local authority (if the child is placed out of area) and the child’s parents/ carers when appropriate.

 Out of hours, the Emergency Duty Team for the responsible and host local authority should be informed.